News & Tips

 Did You Know?

 Finally, we are past the 100 degree plus weather for the summer.
 It seemed to me that summer temperatures just went on and on.
 Now as we approach fall when cold weather arrives it will most likely come quickly and sneak up on us.
 We recommend that you watch the weather forecast for when we will be having some cold, freezing temperatures so you can have your pipes and faucets ready.
-Temperatures between29-32 don’t worry me too much, but temperatures below 28 degrees do.
+Temperatures between 29-32 don’t worry me too much, but temperatures below 28 degrees do.
 These temperatures can freeze and break pipes, faucets and appliances that are not protected.

 The suggestion I would make is to protect your pipes and outside faucets against freezing before it gets here.
 For hose faucets that come through your wall you can purchase an inexpensive outdoor faucet cover that hooks onto the faucet and insulates it.
 If the pipe comes out of the ground wrap the pipe and faucet with insulation (or an old towel).
 For larger items like a water softener, water heater, pool pump and filter, or sprinkler valves that are above ground or uncovered, you might use an old blanket or sleeping bag if you don’t want to spend the money to purchase an insulating blanket.
 A little bit of prevention can save you headaches and costly repairs in the future.

 If you need help with this or any other plumbing problem, please call “Your Favorite Plumber” at Whitney’s Water Systems.
-As always, our trained and certified techs are available 24 hrs. a day 7 days a week for an emergency.

 The next few weeks is one of the reasons we live here as we have beautiful weather.